 Okay, you’re all set, bread-proofing masters!
 But if you still have some questions, don’t worry – I’m here to help you out.
 I have found some of the most frequently asked questions on the net, and I’m here to share the answers.

-How long should pizza dough proof at room temperature?
+How long should pizza dough be proof at room temperature?

 Should you proof pizza dough?